Click on the Edit Content button to edit/add the content.

 Find answers to the most common questions people ask.

-No. While annuities are designed for long-term goals, most contracts allow you to withdraw up to 10% of your account value each year penalty-free.
+No. While annuities in Fort Collins, CO, are designed for long-term goals, most contracts allow you to withdraw up to 10% of your account value each year penalty-free.
 If you need more than that, surrender charges may apply during the early years of the contract.

 If you own a Fixed or Fixed Indexed Annuity, you lose nothing.
 Your principal is protected.
 You simply earn 0% interest for that period, retaining all previous gains.